Azure/azure-docs-sdk-java/docs-ref-services/latest/storage-queue-readme.md

 ---
 title: Azure Storage Queue client library for Java
+description: "Azure Queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS."
 keywords: Azure, java, SDK, API, azure-storage-queue, storage
 author: amishra-dev
 ms.author: amishra